jmneto/CosmosQMetrics/README.md

 ```

-Call CosmosQMetrics program passing a path to the configuration JSON
+2. Call CosmosQMetrics program providing the path to the configuration JSON file

 Example: